Why Google's 'p=none' DMARC Policy Is Just the Beginning: A 2025 Email Security Prediction

 - Machine learning classification

-From the perspective of major email providers like Google and Yahoo, the current situation is far from optimal.
-Our analysis suggests that approximately 80% of spam could be rejected by examining only email headers through DMARC authentication, eliminating the need to process and analyze the full message content.
-To put this in perspective: examining authentication headers (DKIM, SPF, and DMARC) requires processing just a few kilobytes of data, while analyzing the full message content - including parsing HTML, scanning attachments, and evaluating for spam characteristics - often involves processing megabytes of data per message.
-This header-only rejection represents a massive potential for resource optimization:
+Our analysis suggests that approximately 80% of spam could be rejected by examining only email headers through DMARC authentication, eliminating the need to process full message content.
+Examining authentication headers requires processing just a few kilobytes of data, while analyzing full message content — including parsing HTML, scanning attachments, and evaluating spam characteristics — often involves processing megabytes per message.

 - Reduced server load from processing fewer malicious messages